wendahere/JAWS/Jayvien.md

 I combined both the Ultrasonic Seonsor & OLED together and changed a little to show the display of the status of the vehicle as well as the value of the ultrasonice sensor in the OLED.
 [Combined OLED+ULTRASONIC Code](https://github.com/wendahere/JAWS/blob/master/Content/Jay's%20Oled+Ultrasonic%20Sensor.py).
 It worked prefectly showing what i want.

+Wenda wanted to try do the PCA9685.
+So he used the codes that i did it before and he just copy and paste a long string of code without understanding it, of course it didnt work anything for him since he didnt take time to understand it clearly.
+Then he just gave up it and said he will just do a normal servor motor basic code.

 # *Week 18*